 These myths can cause financial devastation to the individual and to their family and friends who are often left with the burden of expensive caretaking responsibilities.
 The Insurance Information Institute debunks many of the common Long-term care

-Children and parents should talk together about a plan for long term care in the elderly years.
-Generally, the parents
+Children and parents should talk together about a plan for long term care

 In less than 20 years, the number of persons over the age of 65 is expected to double, and none of us are ready.
 While the baby boomer generation is getting older, retirement expenses are increasing and surpassing inflation expectations.
 Procrastination is no longer an option.